Safe third country

 ‘if readmission to that country is not possible, the application must be examined by the Greek authorities on the merits.
 Otherwise, this creates a perpetual cycle of admissibility assessments of applications for international protection, without ever examining their merits and without readmission to seek protection in the safe third country being possible.
 As a result, the fulfilment of the objective of the Geneva Convention and of relevant European and national legislation on refugee protection is essentially rendered null and void.’

-According to internal SOP of the Asylum Service in October 2021, still in force, asylum seekers of these nationalities that had crossed from Türkiye a year ago or more must be considered as not having a special link with the country or that in any case the special link with Türkiye had been breached.
-Subsequently, this was the rationale, applied to the majority of cases examined before the RAOs on the islands, leading to admissibility decisions and an examination of the asylum applications on their merits.
+According to internal SOPs of the Asylum Service from October 2021, still in force to date, asylum seekers of the nationalities mentioned in the relevant JMD, who have crossed from Türkiye a year ago or more must be considered as not having a special link with the country or that, in any case, the special link with Türkiye has ceased to exist.
+Based on these new instructions, the majority of cases examined before the RAOs on the islands received admissibility decisions and an examination of their asylum applications were examined on their merits.
 Several first instance decisions with the same reasoning have been issued since October 2021, namely since the aforementioned SOP started to be implemented.
 This has been of great importance for all Syrian cases, and even Afghanis and Somalis stuck in “limbo” in Greece for more than a year, many of whom were waiting for the examination of their subsequent applications.
 However, this practice was not consistent.
-For instance, there were cases, where the Asylum Service had applied the new JMD even to the cases of old arrivals that had been already referred to the regular procedure.
+For instance, there were cases to which the Asylum Service applied the new JMD even if the applicants had already been referred to the regular procedure.

-On 3 February 2023, the Plenary of the Council of State issued the decision No 177/2023,[39] which postpones the final judgment and refers the following questions to the Court of Justice of the European Union (CJEU) for a preliminary ruling, given that there are reasonable doubts as to the meaning of Article 38 of the Directive:
+On 3 February 2023, the Plenary of the Council of State issued its decision No. 177/2023,[40] which postpones the final judgment and refers the following questions to the Court of Justice of the European Union (CJEU) for a preliminary ruling, given that there are reasonable doubts as to the meaning of Article 38 of the Directive:

 1. Must Article 38 of the Asylum Procedures Directive, read in conjunction with Article 18 of the Charter of Fundamental Rights of the European Union, be interpreted as precluding national legislation, designating a third country as generally safe for certain categories of applicants for international protection, which has undertaken the legal obligation to readmit those categories of applicants to its territory, but it follows that for a long time (in case more than twenty months) this country has refused readmissions and that the possibility to change the country’s attitude in the near future does not appear to have been explored?
 Or,